Annapurna-trek-photo

 Arrival in Kathmandu (1,400m/4,600ft)

 We will receive you at Tribhuvan International Airport in Kathmandu and transfer you to your hotel.
 The rest of the day is free for you to relax and recover from jet lag or explore the vibrant streets of Thamel on your own.
+In the evening we will hold a pre-trip meeting in the hotel lobby where you will meet your guide, review the itinerary, and ask any questions about the journey ahead.

 Distance: Airport to hotel transfer (6-10km) | Time: 30-45 minutes drive | Difficulty: Easy